-DAODAS sees strategic planning as a continuous quality-improvement process that relies on input from stakeholders at various levels, including the local provider network, the citizen-client, community coalitions, the South Carolina General Assembly, other state agencies serving clients who need a range of services, and the internal customer at DAODAS.
+DAODAS sees strategic planning as a continuous quality-improvement process that relies on input from stakeholders at various levels, including the local provider network, clients, community coalitions, the South Carolina General Assembly, other state agencies serving clients who need a range of primary and behavioral health services, and the internal customer (employees) at DAODAS.
 This team concept has been instrumental in addressing customer and partner needs, as well as identifying strengths, weaknesses, opportunities, and threats.
 Using the "plan, do, check, and act" (PDCA) methodology, the agency has been able to make decisions that meet requirements in the dynamic environment of the agency's funders - its legislative constituencies - to meet customer preferences, requirements of the substance abuse provider network, and the citizenry-at-large.
 The strategic-planning process includes a focus on the strategic challenges and allows the department to make swift data-driven decisions to meet the identified challenges.

-For example, DAODAS has been on the cutting edge of presenting outcomes that prove that substance abuse prevention and treatment work and are the lowest-cost alternative to other expensive healthcare modalities.
-Part of this effort has involved keeping abreast of the technological changes in reporting this information to the federal government, thus supporting accountability for both federal and state funds expended.
+For example, DAODAS has been on the cutting edge of presenting outcomes to validate that substance abuse prevention and treatment work and are the lowest-cost alternative to other expensive healthcare modalities.
+Part of this effort has involved keeping abreast of the technological changes in reporting this information to the federal government, thus supporting accountability and transparency for both federal and state funds expended.
 DAODAS was the first state to receive funding from the federal government to ensure the accuracy and efficacy of its data, and the department leads the nation in this effort.
-The strategic planning process has been instrumental in ensuring that the provider network and the state agency are synched in this effort.
+The strategic planning process has been instrumental in ensuring that the provider network and the state agency are synched in data requirements and reporting.

-Two additional processes, the CCR process and the county planning process (mandated under state law), have fed the strategic planning process, in that the needs of the citizen-client and providers are continually identified and addressed, as well as gaps in services.
-This has resulted in the identification of opportunities and barriers, to include adolescent prevention and treatment funding, as well as working to address infrastructure funding for the department and its local substance abuse providers.
+Two additional processes, the CCR process and the county planning process (mandated under state law), have fed the strategic planning process, in that the needs of the client and public and private providers are continually identified and addressed, as well as gaps in services.
+This has resulted in the identification of opportunities and barriers, to include targeted prevention and treatment funding, as well as working to address infrastructure funding for the department and its local substance abuse providers.
 Further use of relevant data, resource allocations, forecasts, projection instruments, etc., to address the future is detailed in Category 1, Questions 1.1 and 1.5.